Acknowledgements

 Target user profile:

-• has a need to manage a significant number of patient contacts, and appointments.
+• has a need to manage a significant number of patient contacts and appointments

 • prefer desktop apps over other types